tmaciulis22/Droidly/README.md

  This project is made up of two parts:
  1. Blockly based website, where user can put blocks and generate app's code file.
+ 2. Backend which coordinates compilation and APK file generation process.
- 2. App project's "skeleton", where you put the generated file and run the project on Android Studio.
+ 3. App project's "skeleton", where backend puts the generated code file to start compilation process.